 (cPanel: Domains – Addon Domains)

-Your new addon domain is now created …
+Your new addon domain will be set up and ready …

 (Addon domain created – confirmation message)

-Note: If you get an error message, make sure that your hosting setup allows you to create addon domains …
+Note: Make sure that your hosting setup allows you to set up addon domains …

 (Contact your web host if you get error messages)

-You can also remove addon domains using the Addon Domains function.
+You can also easily remove an addon domain using the cPanel Addon Domains panel.

-To delete your addon domain, go to Addon Domains > Modify Addon Domain, select the item you want to delete and click Remove …
+To delete an addon domain, go to the Addon Domains > Modify Addon Domain section, select the item you would like to delete and click Remove …

 If you are sure that you want to permanently remove the addon domain, click on the ‘Remove’ button …